 Montage commenced combined RC and diamond drilling program in early October, mobilizing up to 7 drill rigs to site.
-The first 20,000m targeted the expansion of the inferred resources which successfully grew the Koné deposit to over 3.0Moz (see January 28, 2021 press release)..
-Following the expansion drilling campaign Montage commenced a 35,000m infill program designed to convert the Inferred Mineral Resource to the Indicated category, with that program expected to be completed in June 2021.
+The first 20,000m targeted the expansion of the inferred resources which successfully grew the Koné deposit to over 3.0Moz (see January 28, 2021 press release).
+Following the expansion drilling campaign Montage commenced a 35,000m infill program (and has since increased to 55,000m) designed to convert the Inferred Mineral Resource to the Indicated category, with that program expected to be completed in June 2021.
 Concurrent with the drilling Montage has been advancing towards a Preliminary Economic Assessment scheduled for completion in early Q2/2021.

 The study will be overseen by Lycopodium in Brisbane, Australia using the following international consultants:

 |Metallurgical Test Work:||SGS Lakefield, Canada|

 |Resource Estimation:||MPR Geological Consultants Pty Ltd, Perth, Sustralia|

 |Geotechnical Study:||SRK, Cardiff, UK|

 Following the completion of the PEA the company intends to continue upgrading the Mineral Resource to Measured and Indicated categories and progress directly to Feasibility Studies.

 Once a large scale standalone project is established at Koné, Montage believes it will become the centre of gravity in the district with the potential to exploit numerous small, higher grade satellite deposits the effect of which will be to further improve project economics.